 During your surgery, your heart and brain activity were monitored closely.

-Do not drive until your incision is healed, and you can turn your head without discomfort.
+DO NOT drive until your incision is healed, and you can turn your head without discomfort.

 Having carotid artery surgery does not cure the cause of the blockage in your arteries.
 Your arteries may become narrow again.
 To prevent this:

-Call your doctor or nurse if:
+Call your health care provider if:

 Carotid endarterectomy - discharge; CEA - discharge; Percutaneous transluminal angioplasty - carotid artery - discharge; PTA - carotid artery - discharge

-Eisenhauer AC, White CJ, Bhatt DL.
-Endovascular treatment of noncoronary obstructive vascular disease.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+Kinlay S, Bhatt DL.
+Treatment of noncoronary obstructive vascular disease.
+In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Elsevier Saunders; 2011:chap 63.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 60.

-Goldstein LB, Silva MB Jr., Choi L, Cheng CC.
+Silva MB Jr., Choi L, Cheng CC.
 Peripheral arterial occlusive disease.
 In: Townsend CM Jr., Beauchamp RD, Evers BM, Mattox KL.
 Sabiston Textbook of Surgery.
 19th ed.
 Elsevier Saunders; 2012:chap 63.

-Updated by: Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.